Detention of Mohammed Zaher Ibrahim

-Mohammed Zaher Ibrahim (born March 2009) is an American-Palestinian teenager who has been held in Israeli military prison since February 2025 over allegations of rock throwing.
-In August 2025, over 100 human rights groups signed a letter demanding his release.
+Mohammed Zaher Ibrahim (born March 2009) is a Palestinian and American teenager who was detained by the Israeli military from February to November 2025 on allegations of throwing stones at Israeli vehicles.
+His case drew widespread attention from U.S. lawmakers and over 100 human rights, civil rights, and faith-based organizations, which urged the United States government to intervene on his behalf.
+Ibrahim, who was held without trial and denied family visitation during his detention, was released in late November 2025.

 Background

-Ibrahim is a male teenage Palestinian-American born in Florida.
-His family lives in both Palm Bay, Florida and the West Bank village of Silwad.
-He is the youngest of five.
-His cousin, Palestinian-American Sayfollah Musallet, was beaten to death by Israeli settlers in July 2025 while visiting relatives in the village of Sinjil.
-According to other relatives, Ibrahim does not know that his cousin was killed as of October 2025.
+Ibrahim is Palestinian American, born in Florida.
+His family lives in both Palm Bay, Florida and the West Bank village of al-Mazraa ash-Sharqiya.
+He is the youngest of five children.
+His cousin, Sayfollah Musallet, was beaten to death by Israeli settlers in July 2025 while visiting relatives in the village of Sinjil.
+According to other relatives, Ibrahim was not informed of his cousin's death as of October 2025.

 Since the outbreak of the Gaza war on October 7, 2023, Israel has carried out mass arrests and detentions of Palestinians.
 Thousands have been arrested in the Israeli-occupied Palestinian territories and in Israel, based on alleged militant activity, offensive social media postings, or arbitrarily.
+Following the October 7 attacks, official Palestinian statistics indicated that over 9,000 Palestinian children had been apprehended by Israel in the West Bank.

 News outlets and human rights organizations both within and outside of Israel reported that thousands of Gazan workers in Israel were detained in the weeks following October 7.
-Additionally, Israel has detained or enforced disappearance of residents of the Gaza Strip, arrested Palestinians in the West Bank and Arab citizens of Israel, and detained fighters captured inside Israel.
+Additionally, Israel has detained or subjected to enforced disappearance residents of the Gaza Strip, arrested Palestinians in the West Bank and Arab citizens of Israel, and detained fighters captured inside Israel.
 Concerns have been raised regarding the legality, secrecy, and conditions of many detentions, including allegations of widespread mistreatment, torture, and sexual assault.